Halkov12/my_WMS/README.md

 ---

-**Warehouse Management System** - modern warehouse management solution 🚀
+**Warehouse Management System** – a modern solution for efficient warehouse operations 🚀